AntonioDell/GameBackendServices/README.md

 I'm grateful for every little thing I can learn.

 Ideas for which features would fit in well?
 More than happy for any suggestions!

+You can checkout the [Trello board](https://trello.com/b/2XQ3Fg7A/game-backend-services).
+It isn't always up to date, but it gives a rough idea of where the projects headed.